 Current students may ask our alumni for mentoring them during their studies.
 Mentors go to see students' performances and demos and are available for dialogue concernig studies, artist's work etc.

 In addition to bringing a variety of new performances every season, the Programmes in Dance (BA & MA) are active motors in public discussion in the dance field.
 They organize open lectures, the video documentations of which are available online.
-Part of Theatre Academy’s research studies on dance in the international publication series Kinesis are available online.
+Some of the publications of the Kinesis publication serie of the Degree Programs of the Theatre Academy, are available on the Internet.
+Many of the doctoral theses are also available online at the Acta Senica publication's website.
+Other publications can be purchased from the Unigrafia webshop.
 The programmes also bring out newsletters for its intrerest groups.

 Kinesis is publication series for dance programmes at Theatre Academy.
-The publications can be bought at University of the Arts Helsinki, Theatre Academy’s Library (Haapaniemenkatu 6, Helsinki) or ordered at firstname.lastname@example.org.
+The publications can be bought at University of the Arts Helsinki, Theatre Academy’s Library (Haapaniemenkatu 6, Helsinki) or ordered from Unigrafia web shop at https://shop.unigrafia.fi.
 Some of the Kinesis books are also available online.

 List of Kinesis Publications